Fields Model logo

 Fields Model Initiative

-Training LLMs for mathematics that converge to Fields Medal performance
+Training LLMs for mathematics that converge to Fields Model performance

 Apply